Lexie0822/binance-websocket-cpp/README.md

      - `BinanceClient.cpp`, `EventLoop.cpp`, `RestApiHandler.cpp`, `WebSocketHandler.cpp`
    - **Current Implementation**:
      - leveraging Boost.Asio (`io_context`) for handling asynchronous tasks, which is a suitable choice for non-blocking operations.
 Additionally, there are custom event loop implementations to manage the flow of events effectively.
-   - **Feedback**:
+   - **Improvements**:
-     - To further improve, you might consider using `boost::asio::strand` to better coordinate multiple event loops, reducing the risk of race conditions and ensuring smooth concurrency.
+     - To further improve, consider using `boost::asio::strand` to better coordinate multiple event loops, reducing the risk of race conditions and ensuring smooth concurrency.

 #### 2. **Multithreading**
    - **Files Involved**:
      - `BinanceClient.h`, `ThreadPool.cpp`, `EventLoop.cpp`
    - **Current Implementation**:
      - A custom `ThreadPool` is used to manage tasks concurrently, and multithreading has been effectively implemented using C++ standard threading (`std::thread`) and Boost threading utilities.
-   - **Feedback**:
+   - **Improvements**:
      - Improvements could include balancing workloads dynamically across threads, utilizing thread affinity to allocate specific tasks to dedicated cores, and employing a more dynamic thread pool that scales based on the current workload.

 #### 3. **Deduplication**